DomVinyard/designdev/README.md

 ```

 1. Link repo to Netlify (edit gatsby-config to configure something else)
-2. Create a folder in Dropbox for your notes, get a Dropbox dev token for `DROPBOX_TOKEN`
+2. Create a folder in Dropbox for your notes and get a [Dropbox Developers] token
-3. Create a [Dropbox Webhook] to point at your `NETLIFY_BUILD_HOOK` endpoint
+3. Configure a [Dropbox Webhook] to point at your `NETLIFY_BUILD_HOOK` endpoint

-I use [iA Writer] but you can write with any text editor that syncs with Dropbox.

 ### Random Blog posts